 In addition to the dog training classes Mary Ann teaches at the MSPCA, she also supports the training goals of her private clients and their variety of dogs, horses, sheep, pigs and one very amorous (albeit confused) rooster.

-She shares her home with Possum (Australian Shepherd), Billy (Bernese Mountain Dog), and Cricket (Maine-Coon mix cat).
-She has participated (and occassionally competes) in activities such as canine musical freestyle, animal assisted therapy, rally, carting, agility, obedience, herding, tracking, and water rescue.
+She shares her home with Buckley (Bernese Mountain Dog), and Buckaroo (Maine-Coon mix cat).
+She has participated and competes) in activities such as canine musical freestyle, animal assisted therapy, rally, carting, agility, obedience, herding, tracking, and water rescue.
 Mary Ann teaches Puppy Play n' Learn, Basic Manners, Manners & More!, Private Lessons and CGC Prep.

-Carolyn Barney, CPDT-KA, Senior Instructor and Behavior Consultant
+Carolyn Barney, KPA-CTP, CNWI, Senior Instructor and Behavior Consultant

-Carolyn has enjoyed an ongoing education while training, competing and titling many of her own and client’s dogs.
-Her training and competing spans a wide array of events including tracking, conformation, obedience, agility, earth dog, herding and training dogs to be good canine citizens.
-Her current competitive agility dog, Parson Russell Terrier, "Steiff", has completed his USDAA ADCH title, AKC MACH, NADAC NA, NAJ, NAG JE.
-She is also training her up and coming Border Collie, Kodi.
-Carolyn teaches our Ruff Diamonds classes as well as Agility Foundations and other advanced classes.
-Carolyn also does behavior consultations on site.
+Carolyn continues her ongoing education at every opportunity while training, competing and titling many of her own and client’s dogs.
+Her training and competing spans a wide array of events including tracking, conformation, obedience, agility, earth dog, nose work, herding and training dogs to be good canine citizens.
+Her current competitive sport is K9 Nose Work a scent detection game for dogs.
+Carolyn does behavior consultations on site and teaches our Ruff Diamonds classes as well as K9 Nose Work and other advanced classes.

 Nini Bloch, Instructor